tttttx2/ETH_AppliedSecurityLab/README.md

 ## letsencrypt certificate
 the cert used on reverse_proxy was generated using
 ```bash
 sudo certbot certonly --manual --preferred-challenges=dns -d *.imovies.ch
 ```
 ## internal CA
 For internal networking purposes, https traffic uses the internal CA found in `Z_internal_CA`

+## reset DB
+In case you want to reset the DB to it's initial state, delete all contents in /root/mysql/data/ on VM03